 There are no events specifically designed for younger siblings.
 They may find parent sessions to be uninteresting and following around their older sibling may be awkward.
 This decision is left to the discretion of the parents.
 Please be aware only two family members are included in the orientation fee.
 There is an additional $50 fee for each additional family member.

-Parents must find their own accommodations; the Schultze-Eldersveld residence hall is only for students.
-We recommend that parents stay in the Prince Conference Center – a hotel owned and operated by Calvin College.
-The parent rate is $86 a night.
-If you would like to make a reservation and receive this rate, you need to call the PCC which is open 24 hours a day.
-Specify that you are coming for “International Passport” and indicate that you are a family member of an incoming student.
+Parents must find their own accommodations.
+We recommend that parents stay in the Prince Conference Center, a hotel owned and operated by Calvin College.
+The parent rate is $89 a night.
+If you would like to make a reservation and receive this rate, you need to call the Prince Conference Center, which is open 24 hours a day.
+Specify that you are coming for “International PASSPORT” and indicate that you are a family member of an incoming student.

 There are also plenty of other lodging options available near the campus.
 However, if you find a place to stay outside of Calvin’s campus, please note that public transportation is very limited and you will need a car to get to and from campus.